But when drifter's dreams come true

 They are androgynous and do not pair-bond, raising their children singly or in small sibling-groups or friend-based partnerships.
 They live to be about 200, under natural conditions, and are omnivorous.

 An internal neighbor, Quarren is the last independent "mother system" of the original Rete founders.
-All the others have turned around and joined Rete, rather as if England had become one of the United States.
+All the others have turned around and joined Rete, rather as if England had joined the United States.
 The Quarrenotes are virtually all Terran and mostly human.
 The culture is very standard Terran, though they speak their own language rather than Terranic, and includes a touch of arrogance that either caused their refusal to assimilate or is the result of it.
+Quarren still owns a handful of other systems, though none with life-bearing worlds.

 Internal ET neighbors, the ferenshal have a pocket federation centered on their homeworld of Darocan but are enthusiastically planning to join Rete soon, because of the REDZ project.
 They are brilliantly colored caterpillary/snakey "feather boas."